Exploring the Influence of Residential Electric Vehicle Charging on Distribution System Hosting Capacity -- A Case-Study in Arizona: Introduction

-The expected rise in EV adoption is prompting power utilities to prepare for a significant uptick in EV ownership.
-For instance, Salt River Project (SRP), a power utility in Arizona, anticipates supporting approximately one EV for every two households by 2035.
-In addition to environmental consciousness, this surge is being fueled by declining battery prices and various incentives, which has resulted in nearly a doubling of the number of personal EVs in recent years \cite{iea_ev}.
-However, since 84\% of EV owners in the United States (U.S.) charge their vehicles at home \cite{jd_power_ev}, this trend is underscoring the importance of managing residential charging in the EV ecosystem.
+\IEEEPARstart{I}nternal combustion engine (ICE) vehicles have traditionally been one of the major contributors to greenhouse gases and air pollution \cite{mehlig2023accelerating}.
+In this regard, electric vehicles (EVs) offer a promising solution as they reduce the carbon footprint of transportation.
+The value proposition is so high that most major car manufacturers have started developing EVs of their own design \cite{hemavathi2022study}.
+This expected rise in EV production is prompting power utilities to prepare for a significant uptick in EV ownership.
+For instance, Salt River Project (SRP), a power utility in Arizona, \textit{anticipates supporting approximately one EV for every two households by 2035}.

+In addition to environmental consciousness, this surge in EV adoption is also being fueled by government incentives and declining battery prices, which has resulted in nearly a doubling of the number of personal EVs in recent years \cite{iea_ev}.
+At the same time, since 84\% of EV owners in the U.S. charge their vehicles at home \cite{jd_power_ev}, this trend underscores the importance of coordinating residential charging in the distribution system and the need for robust hosting capacity (HC) evaluations.
+In the context of this paper, HC refers to the maximum EV load that can be accommodated without violating operational constraints \cite{sandstrom2023evaluation}, usually in the form of transformer overloading.